The Witch in the Stone Boat: Synopsis

 Sigurd was now the ruler of his homeland, succeeding his dead father.
 The little boy who used to be such a quiet child hardly stopped crying since that day, so he had to be given up to be raised by a wet nurse (or foster mother fostrá), one of the court ladies.
 Sigurd noticed his wife's change in temperament: she was now more "haughty and stubborn, and difficult to deal with".

 But the fake queen's identity was to unravel.
-Two young courtiers who were in the habit of playing chess (actually Tafl games)in the room next to the queen eavesdropped and spied on her through a crack.
+Two young courtiers who were in the habit of playing tafl games in the room next to the queen eavesdropped and spied on her through a crack.
 They heard her say that the more widely she yawned, the more she transformed back into a troll, and even as she spoke, she gave a huge yawn, and reverted into the form of a hideous troll-wife.
 And through the floor of her room appeared her brother, a three-headed giant (þríhöfðaður þussi (Note: The giant greets the troll-woman as his sister.
 The word for "giant" here is dative "þussi", nominative "þuss", a variant of Þurs.

 þuss which is difficult to distinguish from a tröll in Old Norse usage.)), who brought her a trough full of meat, which she devoured.
 (Note: dative "keti"; nominative "kjöti/keti".)